lynnfaraday/aresmush.com/_root/tutorials/code/yaml.md

 ## Key Naming

 Underscores and spaces are the only permitted special characters in key names.
 For example: "cookie_forum" and "Viper Pilot" are valid key names.
-Ares uses the underscore version for most things, and separate words for things like gear and skill lists that are displayed to players.
+Ares uses separate words for things that are displayed to players, and underscores for everything else.

-When values are displayed to or used by the players (like skills, gear or faction names), capitalization matters.
-Unless otherwise specified, it's best to put everything in "titlecase" - first letter of each word capitalized, remaining letters lowercase.
+When values are displayed to or used by the players (like skills, gear or faction names), keys shoud be in "titlecase" - first letter of each word capitalized, remaining letters lowercase.

 > Good:  Viper Pilot
 > Bad:  Viper pilot